Never Again!

 I was inspired by the willingness and courage of so many citizens of Ukraine to

-demonstrate their passion for free expression
+demonstrate their passion for free expression and the building of a truly

 democratic Ukraine.
 As corrupt authorities tried to disrupt, frighten and